Frequently Asked Questions

 Q: Have your products been tested?

-A: All RubyLux bulbs bear the CE mark, meaning that they meet the safety standards for their product category.
+A: Yes.
+All RubyLux bulbs bear the CE mark, meaning that they meet the safety standards for their product category.
 For additional information, please visit Quality Standards Page.

 Q: How do I return an item?